 What is the rise of Wokery?
 Have we seen anything like it before?
 It has the scent of a revolution, seeking to destroy all that has come before it, yet there is no armed seizure of power.
 It is reminiscent perhaps of China’s Cultural Revolution, where the frenzied Red Guards took over the universities and instituted a screeching terror of struggle sessions and revolutionary zeal.
 Yet once more, the armed element is thus far largely missing.

 Nothing is as it used to be!
-Expecting favor as a military veteran, you applied for a position with the municipal sanitary services.
-However, you were told, sacrifices to Cloacina, the goddess of the sewers, would not be tolerated, and a Christian parish membership is much preferred.
+Expecting favor as a military veteran, you apply for a position with the municipal sanitary services.
+However, you are told, sacrifices to Cloacina, the goddess of the sewers, are not be tolerated, and a Christian parish membership is much preferred.
 Lost in thought, you walk back home, passing by the temple of Venus.
-Suddenly you stop in astonishment – Venus’s lovely statue, once adorned with a sweet face and golden curls, is now decapitated.
+Suddenly you stop in astonishment – Venus’s lovely image in marble once adorned with a sweet face and flowing curls, is now decapitated.
 In place of the divine head now rests the bleeding torso of a pig.

 A last-ditch attempt to turn the tide was made by emperor Julian (361-363).
 The bearded pagan had dismissed Christian teachers from all state-funded public schools and attempted to restore the glories of Hadrian and Marcus Aurelius.
 However, his reign came to an end as sudden and quick as the Persian spear that pierced his side.
 His reforms were all rolled back.

 Was Trump our Julian?
-Is the tide of Wokery now irreversible?
-Are we doomed to live in humorless dark ages filled with the harrowing croaks of feminists and diversity officers?
-Well, every analogy has its limits.
-Wokery is deeply embedded within the American power structure now; however, it is not very popular amongst the American people.
-A new, more effective Julian may yet still rise and lead us in a restoration of the ancient glories of our civilization.
+Is the tide of Wokery now unstoppable?
+Are we doomed to live in humorless dark ages filled with the harrowing croaks of feminists and the imbecilic hypocrisy of diversity officers?
+Who knows!
+But every analogy has its limits.
+Wokery is indeed deeply embedded within the American power structure; however, it is not very popular amongst the American people.
+A new, more effective Julian may yet still rise and lead us in a restoration of the ancient rites and golden glories of our civilization.